coozila/agi-gpt-plugins/src/alpha_plugins/baidu_search/README.md

 Remember to replace `your-baidu-cookie` with the actual cookie content you obtained from the Chrome Developer Tools.

 ## Note
-In most cases, the alpha bot's queries are automatically set to English.
+In most cases, the agi-gpt bot's queries are automatically set to English.
 However, if you wish to search in Chinese, you can specify the language in the goals.